-The maximum time allowed for transfer students who need less than the full course requirements or part-time students will be determined based on 70% of the scheduled hours.
+The maximum time allowed for transfer students who need less than the full course requirements will be based on 70% of the scheduled hours.
 Ogle School evaluation periods are based on actual hours completed.

 If enrollment is temporarily interrupted for a Leave of Absence, the student will return to school in the same progress status as prior to the Leave of Absence.
 Hours elapsed during a Leave of Absence will extend the student's contract period, and maximum time frame, by the same number of days taken in the leave of absence and will not be included in the student's cumulative attendance percentage calculation.